Ghosting Identity Theft: How To Protect Your Dearly Departed

 • Unusual activity on your departed loved one's credit report.

-• Charges or financial activity on your loved one's bank or credit card account after they have passed but prior to account closure or transfer.
+• Charges or financial activity on your loved one's bank or credit card account after they have passed, but before the account is closed or transferred.

-• New accounts are being opened in the name of the deceased after their passing.
+• New accounts are being opened in the deceased's name after their passing.

 • New credit or debit cards arrive in the mail addressed to the deceased person.

-• Debt collectors contact you regarding the debts of your deceased family member that you are not aware of or they have a record of the deceased person holding said accounts.
+• Debt collectors contact you regarding debts of your deceased family member that you are not aware of, or they have a record of the deceased person holding accounts you don't recognize.

-• A tax bill or notice was sent from the IRS for a year in which your relative did not file a tax return or a tax refund.
+• A tax bill or notice was sent from the IRS for a year in which your relative did not file a tax return, or a refund was issued that you didn't request.

 Methods to mitigate ghosting identity theft